wimdenherder/youtubetv/README.md

-# DEMO
+# See the demo

 Check out the demo here: https://tv-3b1b9.web.app/

-PS: For the first video you have to click the screen (interaction is required to start autoplay), it will automatically zap to a new video after 4-6 seconds.
+PS: You have to click on the first video.
+The rest will go automatically.
+It will automatically zap to a new video after 4-6 seconds.
 You can also click NEXT on top of the window.
 It preloads YouTube video's so that you can zap tiktok style: immediate playbacks!

 # YouTubeTV TikTok Style